 Litigation over the Cedar-Central apartments continued.
 In 1972, a ruling originally brought forward by the NAACP and the ACLU and Legal Aid Society on behalf of “Negro and non-white tenants” that were denied equal opportunity for public housing in newer and integrated sites within and around Cleveland showcased the gap within Cleveland itself—the east side being predominantly Black and having limited job opportunity and the west side, which was largely white, having easier access to suburbs and jobs.
 Litigation over where the CMHA was allowed to have buildings continued.
 In 1982 a landmark ruling over where the CMHA was allowed to put public housing made integrating public housing into the community nearly impossible.
 Due to the conservative government at the time, funding for HUD and public housing was cut at the federal level, and little was done toward promoting integration of old and new housing, or of the ethnic/racial divide of its tenants.

 The future of public housing is a far cry from its first iterations.
-Although there may no longer be city blocks of slums housing thousands, there is also not a favorable social and political climate for creating public housing projects in as careful and enjoyable a space as there was in the 1930s.
-When Cleveland built its first housing projects, they were located in neighborhoods that afforded people the opportunity to go easily to work and near opportunity rich areas.
+The social and political climate today is inconducive for creating public housing projects as the carefully and thoughtfully designed spaces they were in the 1930s.
+When Cleveland built its first housing projects, they were located in neighborhoods that afforded people the opportunity to go easily to work and near opportunity-rich areas.
 This phenomenon is one possible explanation for the fallen glory for the Cedar-Central apartments and other housing projects in Cleveland.
 With limited economic opportunities in the city, it can be difficult to position the housing in places that foster economic prosperity for its residents, and ergo, economic growth for Cleveland.